petarivanovv9/graphql-api-ts-ddd-clean-architecture/README.md

 Most of the concepts explained here are illustrated under the `Billing` Domain.

+In our example, I haven't abstracted the "Aggregate / Aggregate Root" concepts since I want to keep the example as simple as possible for now.

 The code example in progress 🚧.
 I will be extending it step by step in the future.

 🔔 Subscribe to get notified or follow me on [LinkedIn](https://www.linkedin.com/in/petarivanovv9) for the newest updates.